OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/ov/btcrb.md

 ---
 title: btcrb
-description: btcrb is a Python-based tool offering visualization of Bitcoin Rainbow chart over time which includes halvings.
+description: "btcrb is a Python-based tool offering visualization of Bitcoin Rainbow" chart over time which includes halvings.
 Its primary data source is Glassnode and it's inspired by Blockchaincenter.net.
 keywords: